Skip to content

 • Churn prediction integration

-Drawing from our experience across 150+ client implementations, here are the practices that separate successful integrations from problematic ones:
+Drawing from our experience across 150+ client implementations, here are the five practices that separate successful integrations from problematic ones:

-1. Start with a Data Audit
+1. How Do You Start with a Data Audit?

 Before connecting systems, understand your data: